 2).
 If you do get on hormone, I prefer bio-identical, natural thyroid.
 Armour is one choice.
 Synthroid is synthetic T4 and does not have the other thyroid hormones such as T3 in it.
 Or, add a tiny dose of Cytomel (T3) hormone separately, and track them separately with the above numbers.

 3).
 If your thyroid is sluggish, there is a reason.
-The most common ones are : tired adrenals; dental toxins such as mercury fillings and infections under your root canals; lack of dietary iodine such as in sea vegetables; low progesterone; and lack of sleep.
+The most common ones are tired adrenals; dental toxins and infections under your root canals; lack of dietary iodine such as in sea vegetables; low progesterone; and lack of sleep.

 4).
-I sell a great thyroid remedy from Systemic Formulas called Gf – Thyroid which you can try if you’re not taking prescription thyroid.
+I sell a great thyroid remedy from Systemic Formulas called Gf – Thyroid to try if not taking prescription thyroid.
 It’s safe to take long-term.
 A high quality Adaptogen such as this one in my online store can help thyroid, pituitary and adrenal hormones get balanced.
 We also have a great thyroid supplement called Thyroid Metabolism plus Iodine which contains hard-to-find natural iodine sources plus nutrients for the thyroid.
 Find it here.
+Take 3/week only.

 5).
 Your thyroid is a fat-burning machine, and if it (and the adrenals) are working right, you will lose weight and your cholesterol will come down.
 Organic coconut oil is an excellent food for the thyroid and is thermogenic.
 That means that it is a fat that burns fat!